 1. QUINOA

-In a one cup serving of quinoa, you will get 8 grams of protein.
+In a one-cup serving of quinoa, you will get 8 grams of protein.
 Quinoa is a complete protein, as I mentioned, and is considered a pseudocereal because it does not grow from grasses like other cereal grains.
-Quinoa is a great source of fiber, magnesium, iron, and more.
-Quinoa is good at any time of day, even for breakfast!
+Quinoa is a source of fiber, magnesium, iron, and more.
+Quinoa is good at any time of day, even for a chocolate breakfast bowl!

 2. TOFU